ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

     We just need the `JWT`.
 You can ignore the `API Key` and `API Secret` for now.

-    Now that we have a JWT token, create a file called `default.env` inside the `config` folder in Minty's repository.
-Minty provides an example file we can copy into place:
+1. Copy the `config/default.env.example` file to `config/default.env`:

     ```shell
     cp config/default.env.example config/default.env
     ```

-    The example file looks like this:
+1. Inside `config/default.env` add you JWT token to the `PINATA_API_TOKEN` line _between_ the double quotes `"`:

     ```shell
-    PINATA_API_TOKEN="Paste your Pinata JWT token inside the quotes!"
+    PINATA_API_TOKEN="eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySW5mb3JtYXRpb24iOnsia..."
     ```

-    Just paste the JWT token into the quotes and save the file.
-With the token from above, that would look like this:

-    ```shell
-    PINATA_API_TOKEN="eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySW5mb3JtYXRpb24iOnsiaWQiOiJiZDQ3NjM1Ny1lYWRhLTQ1ZDUtYTVmNS1mM2EwZjRmZGZmYmEiLCJlbWFpbCI6InRhaWxzbm93QHByb3Rvbm1haWwuY29tIiwiZW1haWxfdmVyaWZpZWQiOnRydWUsInBpbl9wb2xpY3kiOnsicmVnaW9ucyI6W3siaWQiOiJGUkExIiwiZGVzaXJlZFJlcGxpY2F0aW9uQ291bnQiOjF9XSwidmVyc2lvbiI6MX0sIm1mYV9lbmFibGVkIjpmYWxzZX0sImF1dGhlbnRpY2F0aW9uVHlwZSI6InNjb3BlZEtleSIsInNjb3BlZEtleUtleSI6IjQzNTM3ZDE3ZTg4ODA1MDA3MDg2Iiwic2NvcGVkS2V5U2VjcmV0IjoiNDkyYjI0ZjA0MWI5MTIwY2JmOGUzNWEyNDdmYjY4Njc5MzIzMWEzZDg5MDQ1ZjEwNDZhNGY1YjJkMjE3NTA4MiIsImlhdCI6MTYxNjAxMzExNX0.xDV9-cPwDIQInuiB0M--XiJ8dQwwDYMch4gJbc6ogXs"
-    ```

-    Now Minty will be able to connect to Pinata and pin NFT data to your account.
+1. Minty can now connect to Pinata and pin NFT data to your account!

 ### Deploying to a testnet